Tim Campbell | AutoCAD Customer Story | Autodesk

 TIM CAMPBELL

-There is no lack of glamour in the projects Tim Campbell works on.
-As founder of his eponymous firm Studio Tim Campbell, he splits his time between offices in New York and Los Angeles and has headed up historic restorations of cultural landmarks in Los Angeles, mid-century estates in Beverly Hills, a Tammany Hall–era Manhattan townhouse and a classic Palm Springs boutique hotel.
+There’s no lack of glamour in the projects Tim Campbell works on.
+As founder of his eponymous firm Studio Tim Campbell, he splits his time between offices in New York and Los Angeles and has headed up historic restorations of cultural landmarks in Los Angeles, mid-century estates in Beverly Hills, a Tammany Hall–era Manhattan townhouse, and a classic Palm Springs boutique hotel.
 He even designed his own Brutalist-inspired custom home in the Silver Lake neighborhood of Los Angeles.

 Tim Campbell

-“It's absolutely true,” he explains when asked about that quote.
+“It’s absolutely true,” he explains when asked about that quote.
 “Certain aspects of the creative process are actually better with pen and paper because I think the brain responds better to the tactile connection of the pen and paper.
-But because I travel so much in between L.A. and New York, I have trained my brain that the mouse is the pen and the mouse pad is the paper.
-I start drawing very early on the project and I am usually doing that design work on a plane . . . or in a foreign city somewhere, sitting in a café.
-I do hardline drawings mostly early on in the process and because of how my brain works now, I almost prefer to do that with AutoCAD.”
+But because I travel so much in between L.A. and New York, I’ve trained my brain that the mouse is the pen, and the mouse pad is the paper.
+I start drawing very early on the project, and I’m usually doing that design work on a plane . . . or in a foreign city somewhere, sitting in a café.
+I do hardline drawings mostly early on in the process, and because of how my brain works now, I almost prefer to do that with AutoCAD.”

 Likewise, when working on the restoration of acclaimed architect Richard Neutra’s Singleton house for Vidal Sassoon (yes, that Vidal Sassoon), it was all about finding the various pieces to put together.